Acute chest syndrome

 Acute chest syndrome is a vaso-occlusive crisis of the pulmonary vasculature commonly seen in people with sickle cell anemia.
 This condition commonly manifests with a new opacification of the lung(s) on a chest x-ray.

 Signs and symptoms

 The crisis is a common complication in sickle-cell patients and can be associated with one or more symptoms including fever, cough, excruciating pain, sputum production, shortness of breath, or low oxygen levels.

-Cause
+Various Etiologies

 Acute chest syndrome is often precipitated by a lung infection, and the resulting inflammation and loss of oxygen saturation leads to further sickling of red cells, thus exacerbating pulmonary and systemic hypoxemia, sickling, and vaso-occlusion.

+In addition to lung infection as a possible etiology of acute chest syndrome, bone marrow fat embolism, atelectasis, pulmonary edema, or sickle cell aggregation in the intrapulmonary vasculature can precipitate acute chest syndrome.
+While the instigating factor may not be readily apparent at onset, one distinctive lab value that may set acute chest syndrome from various other causes include a precipitous drop in hemoglobin way below the patient's baseline.

 Diagnosis

 The diagnosis of acute chest syndrome is made difficult by its similarity in presentation with pneumonia.
 Both may present with a new opacification of the lung on chest x-ray.
 The presence of fevers, low oxygen levels in the blood, increased respiratory rate, chest pain, and cough are also common in acute chest syndrome.
 Diagnostic workup includes chest x-ray, complete cell count, reticulocyte count, ECG, and blood and sputum cultures.
 Patients may also require additional blood tests or imaging (e.g. a CT scan) to exclude a heart attack or other pulmonary pathology.